Download this example as a Jupyter notebook or a Python script.

 Transports#

 The external data source defines transport stages.
-These items of type Transport contain a distance_in_km field which contains the distance covered by the transport step.
+These items of type Transport contain a distance_in_km field that contains the distance covered by the transport step.

 Extract the transport items into a list based on their type fields.